jetaime-dev/codebunker/projects/iot-nodemcu/setup-with-vscode/README.md

 # Visual Studio Code Setup

+I am more familiar with coding in VScode than Arduino IDE It comes with autocomplete and everything you need too.

+## Instructions
+1. Install Arduino extension from microsoft
-## put the files in to your .vscode folder
+2. Put the files in this folder inside your .vscode folder
+3. Change {{every text wrap like this}} to follow your own settings
+4. Note that default board is NodeMCU
+5. Try include some external library in your sketch, to make sure it working fine